Food & Drink

 Late-night junk food: What great night out doesn’t end with that all-important fast-food run?
 Make a deal with your venue or set up a late-night food truck so you and your guests can enjoy a special moment and re-fuel after breaking it down on the dance floor.

-And if you can serve up the comfort food for your guests to eat round a fire-pit, well, you’re on to a winner!
+And if you can serve up the comfort food for your guests to eat around a fire-pit, well, you’re on to a winner!

 Creative cocktails: Don’t panic, the martinis and negronis are here to stay, but couples are expanding their cocktail experience even further this year.
 Not only do they taste great and get the party started, but cocktails are brimming with a sensory experience that will go down great with your guests.